A truly incredible gluten free chocolate cake that is soft, tender and moist. You can mix the batter in one bowl and get perfect results every time.

 - Pour the batter into the two prepared pans and bake.

 This is a really important tip!
 As a matter of fact, it is the most important tip I can give you.
-You have to use the right kind of gluten-free flour.
-I have made this cake several times with different kinds of gluten-free flour.
+You have to use the right kind of gluten free flour.
+I have made this cake several times with different kinds of flour.
 And let me tell you, not all gluten-free flours are the same.

 Flour Blends That We Tested

 We didn’t test out all the different flour blends but we did test a few popular brands that work well.
-Here are the four store-bought gluten-free flour blends that we tested and know work well with this recipe.
+Here are some of the store-bought gluten-free blends that we tested and know work well with this recipe.

 - Pamela’s Gluten-Free All-Purpose Flour Blend